 - 4 cups Homemade Refried Beans OR 2 (16-ounce) cans refried beans

-- 6 springs of cilantro, stemmed and chopped
+- 6 sprigs of cilantro , stemmed and chopped

 - Diced jalapenos